Mindfulness Based Cognitive Therapy (MBCT)

 The UK National Institute of Clinical Excellence (NICE) has recently endorsed MBCT as an effective treatment for the relapse prevention of depression.

 What is Mindfulness Based Cognitive Therapy?

-The practice of mindfulness meditation allows you to pay close attention to the present moment, noting your thoughts, feelings and body sensations with an attitude of curiosity and non-judgement.
+Mindfulness Based Cognitive Therapy (MBCT) combines the idea of cognitive behavioral therapy with mindfulness practices.
+The practice of mindfulness allows you to pay close attention to the present moment, noting your thoughts, feelings and body sensations with an attitude of curiosity and non-judgement.

 How will Mindfulness Practice help you?

 In the MBCT programme you will learn how to: